takuma1122/quarter-car-adams-simulink-cosim/README.md

 ## What this is

-The quarter-car plant (sprung mass, unsprung mass, suspension, PAC89 tire) is built in MSC Adams and exported with Adams/Controls as a co-simulation plant.
+The quarter-car plant (sprung mass, unsprung mass, suspension, PAC2002 tire) is built in MSC Adams and exported with Adams/Controls as a co-simulation plant.
 Simulink runs the controller and exchanges signals with the Adams Solver every communication interval.
 The same model is switched between **passive** and **semi-active skyhook** control, and between a **step** and a **random (ISO 8608)** road, so all four cases run from one script.

-**Skills demonstrated:** multibody dynamics (MSC Adams), Adams–Simulink co-simulation, semi-active control (skyhook), MATLAB scripting & signal processing, and — most importantly — interpreting the comfort vs road-holding trade-off from the results.
+**Skills demonstrated:** multibody dynamics (Adams), Adams–Simulink co-simulation, semi-active control (skyhook), MATLAB scripting & signal processing, and — most importantly — interpreting the comfort vs road-holding trade-off from the results.